CDSeattleMEAN052017/jack_brounstein/readme.md

 * `ng serve`

 `ng serve` starts a virtual server, and after running it you should be able to see your page on http://localhost:4200

+For all of these assignments, try to replicate the functionality using only one component.
+(We'll discuss multiple, possibly nested, components tomorrow)

 Assignments|
 ---|